mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 ---

 This blog post is a tutorial for how to implement a multi-user video conference with WebRTC, AngularJS and Yeoman.
 It also includes a detailed explanation of how WebRTC works, how the peer to peer connections are being established and how ICE is used for NAT traversal.

+You can find demo at [Heroku](https://mgechev-webrtc.herokuapp.com), the source code can be found [at GitHub](https://github.com/mgechev/angular-webrtc).

 Why I chose Yeoman and AngularJS?

 Yeoman's generators can handle very quickly all the boilerpates required for the application.
 Yeoman creates a Gruntjs build configuration, which allows you to deploy well optimized application with only a few lines of bash: